Devotions upon Emergent Occasions: Background

 Donne was born in 1572 to a wealthy ironmonger and a warden of the Worshipful Company of Ironmongers, and his wife Elizabeth.
 After his father's death when he was four, Donne was trained as a gentleman scholar; his family used the money his father had made to hire tutors who taught him grammar, rhetoric, mathematics, history and foreign languages.
-Elizabeth remarried to a wealthy doctor, ensuring the family remained comfortable; as a result, despite being the son of an ironmonger and portraying himself in his early poetry as an outsider, Donne refused to accept that he was anything other than a gentleman.
+Elizabeth remarried to a wealthy physician, ensuring the family remained comfortable; as a result, despite being the son of an ironmonger and portraying himself in his early poetry as an outsider, Donne refused to accept that he was anything other than a gentleman.
 After study at Hart Hall, Oxford, Donne's private education saw him study at Lincoln's Inn, one of the Inns of Court, where he occupied his time with history, poetry, theology and "Humane learning and languages".
 It was at Lincoln's Inn that Donne first began writing poetry, looking upon it as "a life-sign or minor irritation" rather than something that defined him.

 In November 1623, Donne fell seriously ill.
 London was the scene of a 'spotted' or relapsing fever, which hit its victims unexpectedly and left them conscious but physically helpless.
 What disease Donne suffered from is not known.
 Writers have suggested typhus as a likely culprit, but Donne's writings on the subject reference multiple diseases.
 Clara Lander, writing in SEL: Studies in English Literature 1500–1900, suggests that the typhus may have exacerbated the enteritis Donne had suffered from since childhood.
 Donne was of the opinion – as were many others of the age – that illness reflected a state of internal sinfulness, and constituted a visit from God.
 Despite being ordered to rest, he insisted that a pen and paper be given to him, and he wrote down his impressions of the disease.
 After his recovery, in December, these became Devotions upon Emergent Occasions, one of his few published prose works, and also one of only seven printed works of which he acknowledged authorship.
 Written with "near super-human speed and concentration", the work was registered with the Stationers' Company by 9 January 1624.
 It was published that year, and again in 1634 and 1638.
 The full, albeit rarely used, title is Devotions Upon Emergent Occasions, and severall steps in my Sicknes.